acfromspace/spacestone/README.md

   4.  **`.babelrc`**: This file enables to write modern JavaScript that will be "transpiled" to widely-supported Javascript.
 Think of it as a language translator for all devices that will see your website.

-  5.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+  5.  **`.gitignore`**: This file tells git which files it should not track nor maintain a version history for.
 For instance, you shouldn't let anyone get your `.env` files (These usually contain your password and such to speak with APIs).

   6.  **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.